Tag: Marriage counseling for men

 Urgency and desperation are never good reasons to make big decisions, especially in a failing marriage.

-Trust me when I say it’s better to confidently make the wrong choice and follow through than to keep changing our minds in search of the right choice.
+Trust me when I say it’s better to confidently make the wrong choice and follow through than to keep changing your mind in search of the right choice.

-Luke felt uncertain about how to respond to Hailey because he was using her responses to validate if his choices were correct.
+Luke felt uncertain about how to respond to Hailey because he was using her responses to validate whether his choices were correct.

 He also didn’t know how to process grief on his own.